rustyrussell/bolts/12-offer-encoding.md

 Rather than provide detailed per-hop-payinfo for each hop in a blinded path, we aggregate the fees and CLTV deltas.
 This avoids trivially revealing any distinguishing non-uniformity which may distinguish the path.

-The invoice issuer is allowed to ignore `invoice_request_payer_note` (it has an odd number, so is optional), but must still copy it exactly.

 # Invoice Errors